TheInstituteOfCode/Tiff-test/_drafts/the-time-i-----spent-a-month-living-in-canggu.md

 ![](/uploads/versions/canggu2---x----386-464x---.jpg)

 11am: Time for some sunshine!
 If you have a pool where you are staying, then lucky you!
 Enjoy!
 If not, there are many other options.
 Head down to Old Mans or Echo Beach and hire a lounge chair for the day for just 100 000 IDR!
 Finn's Beach Club cost 250 000 IDR for a day lounge and towel but you don't actually need to hire a day lounge to go here.
 You can use the pool and sit by the pool edge for free.
-If you want to, you can grab a bite to eat (the nacho's are massive and divine), or sip on a cocktail. &nbsp;Rama Village is a little secret swimming spot that I discovered for an absolute bargain!
+If you want to, you can grab a bite to eat (the nacho's are massive and divine), or sip on a cocktail.
+Rama Village is a little secret swimming spot that I discovered for an absolute bargain!
 For 15 000 IDR you can use the pool, the pool lounges and you get a towel!
 This place is the best kept secret in Canggu!

-&nbsp;

 3pm(ish): Hit the surf or have a nap.
 Seriously, it's a hard life in Canggu!
 I found the waves were easier to surf in the afternoon and I was able to get out with a longboard and enjoy some waves with other learners.
 Most days however, after getting too much sun and not enough water, I would return to my accommodation for an afternoon nap or siesta if you're Spanish!